The PICNIC Team

 Bri-Ellen Fussell: PICNIC Mid North Coast

 Bri-Ellen has specialist training and over 10 years’ experience working as a Paediatric Dietitian.
-She is currently employed as a Health Promotion Officer on the Mid North Coast and is a recent addition to the PICNIC team.
+She is currently employed as a Health Promotion Officer on the Mid North Coast and the most recent addition to the MNC PICNIC team.
 She is passionate about supporting families in their child feeding journey, empowering parents and carers with practical, evidence-based guidance.

 Emma Foster: PICNIC Western NSW